typography-interaction-2526/typography-interaction-2526.github.io/content/topic/everything/index.md

 	>
 </figure>

 Before this time, the term *computer* usually referred to a person, not a machine—someone who would *compute* (solve) math problems.

 <aside>

+<mark>Warning: Lots of Dudes in this Area</mark>

-It is worth noting these [were *often* women](https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html), and they were usually underpaid and underrecognized compared to men in their field.
+It is worth noting these pioneers [were often women](https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html), and they were usually underpaid and underrecognized compared to men in their field.
 Many would go on to operate the early mechanical/electronic computers.

-We’re going to have to talk about a lot of men, here—but know that women have been present from the start.
+We’re going talk about a lot of men, here—but know that women have been present from the start, as usual.

 </aside>